-1 The HIV confirmatory visit must be held on a different day from the visit where the participant had their initial reactive/positive HIV test.
+The HIV confirmatory visit must be held on a different day from the visit where the participant had their initial reactive/positive HIV test.
 The testing algorithm for the HIV Confirmation Visit is provided in the SSP Manual.
 If HIV rapid testing is included in the HIV testing algorithm, this testing may be performed in the clinic or the laboratory.
+Additional HIV testing may be requested by the 084HIV alias committee.

-2 Sites may collect specimens for resistance testing at a local laboratory to assist with clinical management; results from resistance testing performed at local laboratories will not be reported to the SDMC.
+Sites may collect specimens for resistance testing at a local laboratory to assist with clinical management; results from resistance testing performed at local laboratories will not be reported to the SDMC.
 Stored plasma may not be used real-time/local resistance testing; additional samples must be collected for this testing.

-3 Required chemistry testing: BUN/urea, creatinine, CPK, calcium, phosphorous, glucose, amylase, and lipase.
+Required chemistry testing: BUN/urea, creatinine, CPK, calcium, phosphorous, glucose, amylase, and lipase.

-4 Required LFTs: AST, ALT, total bilirubin, and alkaline phosphatase.
+Required LFTs: AST, ALT, total bilirubin, and alkaline phosphatase.

-5 Stored plasma will be used for Quality Assurance testing and other assessments at the HPTN LC (see Section 9).
+Stored plasma will be used for Quality Assurance testing and other assessments at the HPTN LC (see Section 9).
 Assessments will be performed retrospectively; results will not be returned to study sites or participants, except as noted in Section 9.0.
+Additional HIV testing may be requested by the 084HIV alias committee.

-6 For participants in Arm A who received injections, the Week 48 visit should be timed as closely as possible to 52 weeks after the participant received the last injection.
+For participants in ArmA who received injections, the Week 48 visit should be timed as closely as possible to 52 weeks after the participant received the last injection.